CezarHirsescu/Git-Cheatsheet/README.md

 Versions follow the `Major.Minor.Patch` convention.

 Major are large additions or modifications to your code base.
-They likley break programs that rely on the previous major version.
+They likely break programs that rely on the previous major version.
 Major releases introduce new features and functionality.

 Minor changes are small additions or fixes to your code base.
 They should not break programs that rely on the previous minor version.
-Minor releases introduce small new features and improvments.
+Minor releases introduce small new features and improvements.

-Patches are even smaller changes to the code,.
+Patches are even smaller changes to the code.
 They should never break programs that rely on the previous patch version.
 Patches introduce bug fixes.

 You can also have release versions: `Major.Minor.Patch-ReleaseName`.
 This is usually done for new versions that are almost ready to be released but need to be tested before considered stable.
 Example release names are `alpha` or `beta` or just a release version (`1.2.3-beta`, `1.2.3-1.2`)